Wind Damage Roof Repair

 Adjuster Inspection Attendance

-We attend the adjuster's on-site inspection at no charge — walk the roof with the adjuster, ensure the full damage scope is captured, and supply our documentation.
+We attend the adjuster's on-site inspection at no charge — walk the roof with the adjuster, point out the damage we documented, and supply our documentation.
 Adjusters scoping alone after named storms (when claim volume is high) routinely miss damage we've documented.

 Local, State-Licensed, Insured